bjornbjorn/seo_lite_publisher.ee_addon/README.md

 # SEO Lite Publisher extension

 This extension will make SEO Lite compatible with Publisher.
-Has been tested with both Publisher 1.1.4 and 1.2.2.

 To install: